©

 The ChâteauFer site has been occupied throughout history.

-On the first traces left by the Bituriges Celts before the Christian era, the Romans who came with Caesar’s troops built a villa.
-The land of Le Breuil sur Hyvernin is welcoming: a stream, a wood, fertile and game-filled land… Then a succession of gentlemen and noblewomen own the fief and the land of Le Breuil sur Hyvernin, Marie, Antoine, Nicolas….
+On the first traces left by the Bituriges Celts before the Christian era, the Romans who came with Caesar’s troops built a villa here.
+The land of Le Breuil sur Hyvernin was welcoming: a stream, a wood, fertile land with plenty of game… Then a succession of gentlemen and noblewomen owned the fief and the land of Le Breuil sur Hyvernin, Marie, Antoine, Nicolas….
 Before Charles Le Fer received the estate as a dowry and commissioned the construction of the present château in 1660.

-The title of Châteaufer was created by his daughter Marguerite, on her marriage to Antoine François Robin.
+The title of Châteaufer was created by his daughter Marguerite when she married Antoine François Robin.
 Chateau life continued to flourish here until the French Revolution.
-From the 1770s, Etienne Boucart occupied the premises.
-He had traveled much of Europe as a building engineer.
-A globe trotter of the Enlightenment, he came here to find peace and pleasure for himself and his family.
-He was found dead in his sleep on March 1, 1789.
-He left his home in the hands of the profiteers of troubled times, who methodically pillaged the premises.
-A precious inventory drawn up on his death gives a precise picture of his lifestyle, between court and country.
+From the 1770s onwards, Etienne Boucart occupied the premises.
+He had travelled through much of Europe as a building engineer.
+A globe trotter of the Enlightenment, he had come here to find peace and pleasure for himself and his family.
+He was found dead in his sleep on 1 March 1789.
+He left his house in the hands of the profiteers of troubled times, who methodically pillaged the premises.
+A valuable inventory drawn up on his death gives a precise picture of his lifestyle, between the court and the countryside.

 The 19th century at Châteaufer was an agricultural one, marked by the research and innovations of several distinguished farmers.

-In the twentieth century, the estate served as a more or less free barracks, depending on the conflict: a remounting center for cavalry horses from the end of the Napoleonic Wars to 1914, a playground for the Sammies in 1919, a refuge for Spanish families fleeing Francoism in 1938, a workcamp for French youth under the Occupation, and a base for the armed resistance operations of the 1er RI with Groupement 32 “Jacques cœur”.
-After the liberation, Châteaufer finally made a comeback to agriculture with the Bardin family.
+In the 20th century, the estate was used more or less freely as a barracks, depending on the conflict: a remounting centre for cavalry horses from the end of the Napoleonic Wars to 1914, a playground for the Sammies in 1919, a refuge for Spanish families fleeing Franco’s regime in 1938, a work camp for French youth under the Occupation, and a base for the armed resistance operations of the 1st Infantry Regiment with Groupement 32 “Jacques Coeur“.
+After the Liberation, Châteaufer finally made a comeback to agriculture with the Bardin family.

-And so the 21st century begins now, with a legacy of all the above and the energy to move piles of stones.
+And so the 21st century begins now, with a legacy of all that has gone before and the energy to move piles of stones.